Sacred Heart Elementary School

 Students are permitted in the gymnasium only under the direct supervision of a teacher.
 During intramural events and athletic contests students are expected to show enthusiasm, sportsmanship, respect and appropriate behavior.
 The use of the gym during school hours is to be coordinated through the Administration and the Athletic Director.
 Requests for evening use for school activities must be made to the Maintenance Supervisor.

 Students are permitted to use the Adventure Playground during school hours only when under the supervision of an adult.
 The Adventure Playground is not available for play before and after school unless under the direct supervision of the child’s parent or guardian.
-No running, chasing, tag or aggressive behavior is permitted in this area.
+No running, chasing, tag or aggressive behaviour is permitted in this area.

 Students may use the school grounds for play in their designated areas.